 The moment turned her into "a weird basket case" she admitted.
 But she could hardly be bothered by the fact that she was sobbing on a street corner.
 "For the first time I said the words out loud that I had hope I would say one time in my life," she said.
 "And it was awesome."

 Countless awesome moments followed, ranging from the extraordinary (baby's first Today appearance!) to those milestones that seem quite ordinary, until they're happening to you and you're watching your own child stand or call out to Dada.

 Take the time Haley attempted her first, slightly staggering steps.
 "One day, seriously, she took a nap, she woke up and she started walking," Kotb relayed to DeGeneres.
 "Like, I didn't even know when it happened or how it happened.
 She was like, 'Ok, bye!'"

 Or when Kotb first heard her belly laugh, a melody she's since described as the "sweetest sound on the planet."
 Even Haley's teething and the long, restless nights that accompanied it were, well, a joy.
 As she explained to E!
 News, "I've slept for 53 years."

-While Kotb acknowledges there may be drawbacks to becoming a first-time parent at age 52, "I don't even care about those," she told E!
+While Kotb acknowledges there may be drawbacks to becoming a first-time parent in your fifties, "I don't even care about those," she told E!
 News.
 "What I know is when you want something and you've waited a long time, every second counts.
 Every moment in time, you're like, 'Oh my gosh,' and you savor it in a way that I'm not 100 percent sure I would have had I been a young mom."

 Though that means it's a struggle to be away from Haley—when Kotb covered the Winter Olympics in Pyeongchang, South Korea she strapped one of her daughter's tiny shoes to her backpack and toted a stack of pictures and a burp cloth—she's also able to find the positives in even the most trying of parenting fails.